 What if you have NO credit history at all?

-Lenders issuing FHA loans are prohibited from turning down an application for a lack of sufficient credit history.
-This makes FHA loans great for first-time buyers who may be new to borrowing on credit.
+Lenders issuing FHA loans are prohibited from turning down an application for lack of sufficient credit history.
+This makes FHA loans great for first-time buyers new to borrowing on credit.

 Items that look good in your credit history: